ctsbalajiganesh/pearson-react-test/README.md

 To check for the Unit test cases and their status (Pass/Fail) run the below command from project directory
 > npm test

+Press 'a' to re-run all the test cases and to see the result if 'No tests found related to files changed since last commit.' occurs.